 - Follow up in ten business days if you haven’t received a response.
 Keep an internship pursuit log sheet to keep track of names and dates.

 - Prepare for interviews; dress professionally and be on time.
-Review the Office of Career Planning’s Interview Guide.
+Review the Institute for Career Planning’s Interview Guide.

 - After securing your internship site, contact all other sites with whom you’ve interviewed and thank them for their time, but advise of your final decision.